tahaelhajji/GeoPaMotor/README.md

 # List of Motors:

-- ## V-Shaped Permanent Magnet Synchronous Motor:
+- ## V_shaped_1_layer:
+This motor is a V-Shaped Permanent Magnet Synchronous Motor.
 This is the most used motor topology in the automotive industry.
 This motor topology is geometrically parametrized for one layer V-shaped magnets.

-- ## Internal Permanent Magnet Synchronous Motor:
+- ## IF_1_layer:
+This is an internal Permanent Magnet Synchronous Motor.
 This motor topology is geometrically parametrized for one layer flat inserted magnets.

-- ## Internal Permanent Magnet Synchronous Motor with pole shape:
+- ## IF_1_layer_w_ps:
+This is an internal Permanent Magnet Synchronous Motor with pole shape.
 This motor topology is geometrically parametrized for one layer flat inserted magnets with pole shape on the rotor periphery.

 # :wrench: Looking for a specific motor topology?
 If you would like to parametrize the geometry of a motor topology (not among the listed motor topologies above), whether for a public research work or private research work (not to be included in this repository), feel free to reach out to me taha.elhajji@gmail.com.